-Our policy work drives green building progress in New York City and beyond.
+Our policy work drives green building progress in New York City and around the world.
 By improving codes, we can make every current and future building more sustainable.
 By engaging key stakeholders, we fashion energy and climate solutions that work for the environment and the bottom line.
 Our efforts have helped transform New York City’s green building landscape and shaped the building code to be among the most efficient and resilient in the nation.